• Skip to main content

 Peppermint

-A delightful mint with a beautiful purply / black leaf, especially good for making tea as it is said to be stronger than the white variety.1 litre - £5no
+A delightful mint with a beautiful purply / black leaf, especially good for making tea as it is said to be stronger than the white variety.

-Myrtle n mid to late summer, this bushy, evergreen shrub is festooned with fragrant, white, fluffy flowers, followed by round, purple-black berries1 litre - £5no
+Myrtle n mid to late summer, this bushy, evergreen shrub is festooned with fragrant, white, fluffy flowers, followed by round, purple-black berries

 Oregano Kirigamilow-growing, herbaceous perennial with small, rounded, light green, aromatic leaves adorned with purple-green highlights.
-Blooming all summer long, it produces whorls of pendulous, dusty pink, hop-like bracts with tiny, rose-pink flowers peeking out of them1 litre - £5no
+Blooming all summer long, it produces whorls of pendulous, dusty pink, hop-like bracts with tiny, rose-pink flowers peeking out of them

 Oregano - wild